BenTimor/Qeres/README.md

 	{
 		"plus": 15,
 		"minus": -5,
+		"multi": {
-		"multi": "[Qeres] Error: The statement 'multiplication()' throwed an error: The method can't be accessed.
-You may be able to access this method in a different way."
+			error: "The method can't be accessed.
+You may be able to access this method in a different way",
+			status: 403
+		}
 	}

 **Note:** With path methods, instead of telling the server how to name them, we tell the server what methods we want to get from them.
 It runs recursively so we can have a method inside a method inside a method...